 At Park Layne we teach students what it means to be a PAX leader.
 PAX leaders make great choices, use PAX Hands and Feet (PAX hands and feet never hurt), know how to show PAX Quiet (When an adult blows a harmonica, students stop talking, face the adult and raise their hand in a PAX peace sign.) and create PAX visions in every classroom and area of the building.

-Captain PAX visited Park Layne Elementary in October and explained to students that she has six secrets to share with them to teach them how to be PAX leaders.
-Captain PAX will share one secret each time she visits.
+Captain PAX visits Park Layne Elementary and explains to students that she has six secrets to share with them to teach them how to be PAX leaders.
+Captain PAX shares one secret each time she visits.
 (These secrets just happen to line up with our district Culture Playbook.)
 See the video of Captain PAX’s visit below.

 PAX is a big part of our Positive Behavior Intervention Support system.
 The purpose of PBIS is to teach kids to behave in appropriate ways so that they will have a positive school experience and mature into responsible adults as well.
 We teach kids to be respectful, responsible, peaceful, problem-solving PAX Leaders.
 We work together to earn PAX points which in turn lead to a school wide PBIS reward.
 After each reward, we set our goal for the next PBIS Reward.
 PAX points are earned each time everyone in the classroom wins a PAX game.
 PAX games are played several times each day in every classroom.
 The teacher sets the expectations for the game and determines how long the game will be played.
 As long as there are no more than 3 spleems/mistakes, the game is won and the winning teams or class get(s) to play a Granny Wacky Prize.
 Some of our school-wide rewards this year will include an ice cream party and extra recess, a picnic lunch with Miss Maggie from the New Carlisle Public Library, a Crazy Dance Party, popcorn and movie, Minute to Win It, Spodgeball and more.
 The more points we earn, the more reward parties we will have!